Mathematics at the university of Göttingen

 Area of research Team

-Inverse problems, resonances Thorsten Hohage
+Inverse problems Thorsten Hohage

 Integral equations and inverse problems Rainer Kreß